bing-mao/flutter-pi/README.md

 # Engine Binaries
-This branch contains precompiled flutter engine binaries (and include files) for use on the Raspberry Pi.
+This branch contains precompiled flutter engine binaries (and include files) for my 64bit nanopi fire3 board.

 ## Installation
 If you want to install the flutter engine on your Pi, do the following steps: